How Congress can ignore special interest groups and bring America’s abortion laws in line with the rest of the developed world.

 These accusations would bear more weight if Denmark, Italy, Germany, the United Kingdom, and France did not all restrict abortions after the first trimester (twelve weeks).
 It is very hard to find someone willing to accuse Denmark of being a nation beholden to the religious “anti-choice” fringe or stuck in 1950’s era misogyny, yet Danish women must appeal to the state to get permission to receive an abortion after the first trimester.
 These otherwise liberal nations recognize that a twenty-week-old baby is just that –a baby –not a random assortment of cells.

-The newly elected Congress will soon consider the Pain Capable Unborn Child Protection Act that would officially recognize the science of fetal development and finally bring America’s abortion laws out of the 1960’s.
+Congress will soon consider the Pain Capable Unborn Child Protection Act that would officially recognize the science of fetal development and finally bring America’s abortion laws out of the 1960’s.
 After all, when Roe v Wade was decided, little was known about fetal development and ultrasound technology was just becoming available.

 Laws dealing with medicine should reflect the latest medical knowledge, not forty-year old talking points disseminated by special interest groups labeling themselves as “experts.”

 So what can the 64% of Americans who support limiting abortion after the first trimester do?
 They can combat the misinformation of special interest groups with the facts about fetal development and the worldwide support for limiting abortions after twelve weeks.
 They can hold their elected officials responsible for how they vote on the Pain Capable Unborn Child Protection Act and ensure their representatives know that special interest groups have decided this issue for long enough.